ale-depi/urca/docs/source/index.rst

 Note that the schedule and the key-schedule can be swapped.

-Moreover, the proposed standard from this project is to use 0 as index for the plaintext and the master-key and considering both the starting round and the number of rounds for encryption/decryption.
+Moreover, the proposed standard from this project is to use 0 as index for the plaintext and the master-key and considering both the state index and the number of rounds for encryption/decryption, so that the final state index will be the sum of state index and the number of rounds.

 .. toctree::
    :maxdepth: 1